mashbynz/packer/README.md

-# Isolated spoke
+# Purpose

+This repo will build a network in Azure Australia East and deploy a Windows Server 2022 VM to the network.
+It will install the DHCP role on the server.
 The example data structure for the .auto.tfvars file(s) is below.

 ## State file